ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 The container exposes a gRPC service on port 8085.

 ### 5. Test
-We will test the service using a simple Python client program.
-The client code is under the directory **Watson-NLP-Custom-Model-Container/Client**.
-Assuming we start in the Runtime directory:
+You can test model service using the simple Python client program in the directory `Watson-NLP/Watson-NLP-Custom-Model-Container/Client`.
+Assuming you are in the Runtime directory:
 ```
 cd ../Client
 ```